Find the constraint.

 Questions about 2nd Bell services.

-Should we start with the Lead Leakage Sprint or choose a service directly?+
+Should we start with the Revenue Constraint Monitor or choose a service directly?+

-Most teams should start with the Lead Leakage Sprint unless the problem is already obvious.
-The sprint shows where the breakage sits and which workflow is worth fixing first.
+Most teams should start with the Revenue Constraint Monitor unless the problem is already obvious.
+The monitor shows where the constraint sits and which corrective action is worth taking first.

 Do you offer full CRM implementation?+